afgprogrammer/Flutter-mapbox-example/README.md

 4. Run `flutter run` to launch on your device or simulator.

 ## Screenshots
-Place your screenshots here:
-1. *Main Map Screen*
-2. *Marker Demonstration*
-3. *Any other important view*

 ## Contributing
 Feel free to submit issues and pull requests.
 Contributions are welcome!